whwdzg/better-crafting-recipes-i18n/README.md

-# whwdzg-s_recipe-i18n
+# better-crafting-recipes-i18n
-- The i18n resourse pack for whwdzg's recipe
+- The i18n resourse pack for better crafting recipes
 - Currently only supports English and Simplified Chinese
 - If you want to contribute to the translation, please make a pull request.